mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 bonsai train stop
 ```

-Once we've gotten to this level of performance (or sooner if you prefer), CTRL-C to disconnect the simulator, then [`bonsai train stop`][21] will end the training, and proceed to prediction.
+Once we've gotten to this level of performance (or sooner if you prefer), CTRL-C to disconnect the simulator (if you are running it locally), then [`bonsai train stop`][21] will end the training, and proceed to prediction.

 # Predict with Your BRAIN